lenon/vimfiles/README.md

 ## Requirements

-Vim 7.4.
+Vim 7.4 is the only requirement.
 I'm currently using Vim in the command-line on a Mac OS X, but this configuration should work on other environments without problems.

 ## Included plugins